Approaching the media should ONLY be done if there are no ongoing legal proceedings.

 Get the precise spelling of that person's name, their title, the correct mailing address, and a phone number if it is different from the one you called.
 This may sound elementary, but professionals in the media constantly complain about receiving letters with misspelled names and incorrect addresses.

-If you make errors like these, how do they know that you aren't just as careless with the information you're sending them?
+If you make errors like these, how do they know that you are not just as careless with the information you are sending them?

 Press releases are an important part of a PR campaign and the primary means of getting your story to the media.
 All press releases are structured the same way.

-It should be on plain white paper and printed with black ink.
+The press release should be double-spaced and printed in black ink on plain white paper.
 Editors look at hundreds of press releases every day, and if yours is difficult to read, they will bin it.

 Your letterhead should also be at the top of the first page, to establish your identity.
 You can make a special letterhead for this purpose if you choose.

-Should be typed, as opposed to hand-written.
-Print out (or type out) a fresh copy for each person to whom you send it.
-Do not send out poor-quality photocopies with dark staple marks or blotches.
+It should be typed, not handwritten.
+Print out a fresh copy for each recipient.
+Do not send poor-quality photocopies with dark staple marks or blotches.

 Who